markng/django-allauth/README.rst

   - The `emailconfirmation` setting `EMAIL_CONFIRMATION_DAYS` has been replaced by `ACCOUNT_EMAIL_CONFIRMATION_EXPIRE_DAYS`.

-  - Instead of directly confirming the e-mail address upon the GET request the confirmation is now processed as part of an explicit POST.
+  - Instead of directly confirming the email address upon the GET request the confirmation is now processed as part of an explicit POST.
 Therefore, a new template `account/email_confirm.html` must be setup.